BJP president J P Nadda to address public meeting in Telangana on Sunday | Politics

 BJP president J P Nadda to address public meeting in Telangana on Sunday

 BJP president J P Nadda will address a public meeting at Nagarkurnool in Telangana on Sunday to highlight the achievements of the Central government led by Prime Minister Narendra Modi.
-Besides the public meeting at Nagarkurnool, about 140 kms from Hyderabad, Nadda is likely to meet couple of social media influencers in Hyderabad as part of BJPs outreach exercise, party sources said on Saturday.
+A public meeting scheduled to be addressed at Khammam by Union Home Minister Amit Shah on June 15 had to be postponed as he was busy with measures to deal with Cyclone Biparjoy then.

 - Country: